Kentico/xperience-listing-widget/README.md

             },
         }
         ```
+7. Add transformations to your project.

 ## How to add a transformation

-1. Create a **transformation view model** implementing *ITransformationViewModel*.
+1. Create a **transformation view model** implementing `ITransformationViewModel` interface.
+    - This model should hold all items for your listing transformation.
-2. Create a **transformation razor view**.
+2. Create a **transformation razor view** with your listing layout.
-3. Create a **transformation service** implementing *BaseTransformationService*.
+3. Create a **transformation service** implementing `BaseTransformationService`.
 The service should handle all transformations for a concrete type.
-    - Set the page type supported by transformation to the **PageType** field.
+    - The `PageType` field set to the `CLASS_NAME` property of page type you want to support in this service.
-    - Add your new transformation to the **Transformations** collection.
+    - Add your new transformation to the `Transformations` collection.
+        - Name - display name of the transformation.
+        - View - path of the transformation view.
+        - Description - description of the transformation shown in the tooltip.
+    - In the `GetModel(IEnumerable<TreeNode> pages)` method return view model for your transformations.
     - Override other methods according to your needs.
     - For example:
         ```